the-events-calendar/the-events-calendar/readme.txt

 * Fix - Only load widget assets when widget is active on the page [113141]
 * Fix - Ensure that venue, organizer, and meta information doesn't show on password-protected events [102643]
+* Fix - Correct the Google Maps API link in the Settings help text to point to the correct API page [112322]
 * Tweak - Move Google Maps API loading to tribe_assets and only load once on single views when PRO is active, thanks to info2grow first reporting [112221]

 = [4.6.23] 2018-09-12 =